A man and a woman coo over each other. A bystander turns to another and says, "What does she see in him?" Or, conversely, "What does he see in her?"

 - In Mobile Suit Gundam 00, this is some people's reaction to the uber-serious, professional, and competent Kati Mannequin falling in love with an ineffectual goofball like Patrick Colasour.
 Some scenes in the series imply that she enjoys the fun he brings to her life: having him around helps her unwind and stop taking everything so seriously all the time.

 Patrick: Colonel!
 I've come to ask you on a date!

 Kati: At a time like this!?
 The world is currently on the verge of a revolution.
 You don't have any thoughts on this?

 Patrick: No!
 None at all!

 Kati: [sigh] (smiles) Wait, right here.
 I need to go change.

-- Yamato introduces her friends to her boyfriend Takeo for the first time in My Love Story!!, they can't believe that this intimidatingly huge, muscular, homely-faced guy is the same boyfriend that Yamato had bragged was so cool was the big muscular brute of a man they meet.
-When they witness Takeo selflessly risk himself to save two of them who had gotten caught in a burning building, they begin to see just what attracted Yamato to him.
+- Yamato introduces her friends to her boyfriend Takeo for the first time in My Love Story!!, they can't believe that this intimidatingly huge, muscular, homely-faced guy is the same boyfriend that Yamato had bragged about being so cool.
+When they witness Takeo selflessly risk himself to save two of them who had gotten caught in a burning building, they begin to see the noble personality that attracted Yamato to him.
 On top of that, Yamato genuinely thinks Takeo is handsome, regardless of how weird others think her taste is.

 - In Neon Genesis Evangelion, this is Asuka's reaction to hearing that Hikari has a crush on Touji.